Ensemble Kalman Methods: A Mean Field Perspective: Appendix C (Mean Field Maps)

 \subsection{Minimum Variance Approximation}

 In the two preceding subsections we have identified an uncountable set of transport maps that match the second order statistics of true transport.
 Among all these, the \emph{Kalman transport} \eqref{eq:sd2nn_add} has a particular appeal because it is constructed around the \emph{Kalman gain} familiar from filtering in the linear Gaussian setting.
 In this subsection we show how the principle of minimizing the variance within a class of \emph{linear} estimators of the state, given observation, leads to this choice of transport map.
-We believe that the second order transport approach, which we highlight in the main text, provides a more fundamental viewpoint on the mean-field models which underpin ensemble Kalman methods; however the minimum variance perspective is widely adopted in the statistics and geophysics communities (see Subsection \ref{ssec:BSE}) and hence has an important place in the subject of ensemble Kalman methods.
+We believe that the second order transport approach, which we highlight in the main text, provides a more fundamental viewpoint on the mean field models which underpin ensemble Kalman methods; however the minimum variance perspective is widely adopted in the statistics and geophysics communities (see Subsection \ref{ssec:BSE}) and hence has an important place in the subject of ensemble Kalman methods.

 Recall that the Kalman transport approach leads back to the map (\ref{eq:sd2n}c), motivated by control theoretic considerations, and identifies a specific choice of Kalman gain $K_n$, a choice which depends on the law of the predicted state and data.
-In the Gaussian case the Kalman transport map exactly generates the desired transport, a fact which we establish in Theorem \ref{t:mfk}.
+In the Gaussian case the Kalman transport map \eqref{eq:sd2nn_add} exactly generates the desired transport, a fact which we discuss in Example \ref{ex:mfk}.
 The general form of approximate stochastic second order transport maps which we study using the second order transport approach in the main text is \eqref{eq:sd2nn-seek}.
-Our goal here is to motivate a specific choice of $\tT$ in (\ref{eq:sd2nn-seek}c).
+Our goal here is to motivate a specific choice of $\tT$ in (\ref{eq:sd2nn-seek}c), in particular to derive (\ref{eq:sd2nn_add}c).
 In this subsection we achieve this by first defining, and identifying, the \emph{best linear unbiased estimator}, BLUE for short.
 From this we will derive Kalman transport.

 \begin{lemma} Assume that $\Gamma \succ 0.$ Let all expectations be computed under $\law(\hv_{n+1},\hy_{n+1})$ and consider $\mb_{n+1}$ in the form